edinburgh-napier/set09121/labs/lab3/spaceInvaders_2.md

 This is not a good idea however, there is three major problems.

-Firstly, we will spawn thousands of bullets, we need a way to 'cooldown' the weapon of the player\
+1. we will spawn thousands of bullets, we need a way to 'cooldown' the weapon of the player
-Secondly, How do we update and render them?
-We should store our bullets somewhere.\
+1. How do we update and render them?
+We should store our bullets somewhere.
-Thirdly, and this is a big one, we put these bullets on the heap, and then forget about them, ayy'oh that's a **Memory Leak**.
+1. This is a big one, we put these bullets on the heap, and then forget about them, ayy'oh that's a **Memory Leak**.

 ### Storing our bullets